QuentinCanu/DepotThese/README.md

 	>$./benchmarks.py hirsch poly23dim24

+There is also a file `benchmark.sh` for predefined parameters.

 Once the benchmarks for all the polytopes you want are generated, you can type the following command to generate a csv file

 	>$./benchmarks.py csv